 Environmental Literature Institute at Exeter

-Join us for the debut of the Environmental Literature Institute at Exeter!
+Join us for the 2nd annual Environmental Literature Institute at Exeter!

 A message from Jason BreMiller, Director

 Welcome to the Exeter Environmental Literature Institute—the first institute of its kind dedicated solely to secondary school environmental humanities teachers.
 I’m thrilled by the prospects for this year’s conference, including a pantheon of leaders in the field and extraordinary sponsors that promise to make our time together exceedingly productive, useful, and inspiring.
 Please spend a few minutes browsing the information we’ve gathered about the Institute, including links to our support organizations and various teacher resources, including this year’s installment of Literature and the Land.
 If I can answer any further questions about ELI, please don’t hesitate to contact me directly.
 I believe wholeheartedly that this event represents an extraordinary opportunity to deepen your students’ experiences in your course in ways that will nurture the next generation of environmentally attentive and literate students.
 I hope you’ll join us!

 Sunday, June 25 - Friday, June 30, 2017

 This week-long conference, in collaboration with the Association for the Study of Literature and the Environment (ASLE), is designed to establish a community of teachers working in the environmental humanities.

 The institute will offer ideas and materials for participants to build and refine their courses and networking tools that will foster this professional development work.
 Our vision for participants is to experience the time and space to create and refine—through conversation, presentations, and experiences—your course and the resources that support it.
 If you are looking to build a new course from the ground up; if you’ve ever craved the opportunity to connect with other teachers of environmental humanities courses; or if you are interested in refining curriculum for (or sharing expertise in) an existing course, then the ELI is for you.